Halifax station (Nova Scotia): Changes in the late 20th century

 A 1994 change to Via Rail routes in the Maritimes saw the Atlantic discontinued and the Ocean upgraded to 6 days/week, however the train frequency at Halifax was not affected.
 In 2000, the Acadian Lines intercity bus company shifted its service from its Bus Station on Almon Street to the Halifax Railway Station, taking over the stub of the station's old baggage and express shed.
 The station remains connected by an interior walkway to the old Hotel Nova Scotian, now the Westin Nova Scotian.
-The South End Container Terminal balloon track used to turn locomotives and passenger cars was taken out of service in late 2020 to create more storage space for containers and the balloon tracks were severed in the fall of 2021.
+The South End Container Terminal balloon track, used to turn around locomotives and passenger cars, was taken out of service in late 2020 to create more storage space for containers; the balloon tracks were severed in the fall of 2021.
 As a result, the two F40PH passenger locomotives are coupled "back to back", unique for Via Rail trains, to allow the locomotives to couple to the opposite end of train in Halifax for the return trip to Montreal.
 This also resulted in the dropping of the iconic Park car (customarily the trail end dome car on Via's long-distance trains) from the Ocean train consist as it needed to be turned after arrival.